ultrono/laravel-sitemap/README.md

 # Laravel Sitemap

-This is a `PHP ^8.0` Laravel 8 and 9 only fork of [https://github.com/Laravelium/laravel-sitemap](Laravelium/laravel-sitemap), as `Laravelium/laravel-sitemap` has been abandoned.
+This is a `PHP ^8.0` Laravel 8 and 9 only fork of [Laravelium/laravel-sitemap](https://github.com/Laravelium/laravel-sitemap), as the original repository has been abandoned and does not support Laravel 9.

 **Support for < 8 or PHP 8 have been dropped**.

 ## Installation